 Julia Cameron’s The Artist’s Way and creative formation practices—akin to spiritual formation—have cleared my creative arteries and let me stay writing, fresh and green.
 Since the mid-90s, I have led creativity groups and classes in Seattle and Grand Rapids.
 I was certified in spiritual direction and studied creativity coaching under guru Dr. Eric Maisel.
 Before Covid, I co-led the writing retreat Breathe Deeper with Sensible Shoes author Sharon Garlough Brown.

 Now I’m working with Newbery-winner Gary Schmidt (Okay for Now, The Wednesday Wars) to create a faith-based writing workshop in West Michigan with Calvin U, Cornerstone U and Aquinas.
-June 20-4, 2022 will be our pilot residency for Scriptoria.
+June 20-4, 2022 was our pilot residency for Scriptoria.
+Now for Scriptoria 2023!

 (Photo credits: Mussenden Temple, Northern Ireland by K. Mitch Hodge and author shot by Rob Keys.)